janakitti/shopify-frontend-challenge-2021/README.md

 ### Shareable Links

 Once the user has selected 5 nominations, they are presented with a shareable link.
-This link can be shared with anyone and when visited, will display the user's username along with their 5 nominations in a visually appealing layout.
+This link takes users to a page that displays the nominator's username along with their 5 nominations in a visually appealing layout.
 Since I didn't implement a backend for this project, the username and nominated movie `imdbID`s are stored in a `data` query parameter in the shareable link, delimited by hyphens:

 ```
 the-shoppies-fall-2021.netlify.app/nominations?data=janakitti-tt0076759-tt0080684-tt0086190-tt2488496-tt0120915